 The Sardine Bouillabaisse Soup is as tasty and hearty as it sounds, really. 🙂 Enjoy!

 Tahini Sauce is used with fish, or as a salad dressing, or as a roasted vegetables dressing.

 This Cuttlefish Casserole is a Greek Orthodox Lent classic: easy to make, a tasty, hearty, one-pot recipe full of good things for one’s own health.
 Enjoy!

+Cod with Vegetables and Garlic.
 A typical dish of the Provence region of France.
 Without further ado, let’s cook, shall we? 🙂

 A simple, fast and tasty Japanese salad with Okra and Bonito fish Curiously, okra is not very popular in North America but it is preferred and cooked voraciously in other parts of the World.
 Japan is one of them.